cmicek1/CIS/PA1/README.txt

 solutions for problems 4-6 and writes them to an output file in the correct format.

 PA1_driver.py is the executable for this assignment.
 Depending on the command line input, it can either run our testing method or generate an output file given a set of input data files.

+Run configurations:
+To test:
+python PA1_driver.py test tolerance(optional)

+To evaluate input:
+python PA1_driver.py “xx-calbody.txt” “xx-calreadings.txt” “xx-empivot.txt” “xx-optpivot.txt”

 Detailed instructions for running this program are included in our report.